ROAST & PROFILE

 Satellite technology is used to monitor leaf glare from the trees- any changes can be a sign of disease or infestation.
 Early detection pays dividends when it comes to clean cups and good quality green beans.

-3 reviews for Rwanda Kinini Rulindo AA Microlot
+3 reviews for Rwanda Kinini AA

 balla.23 (verified owner) –